harmony-one/h/progress/rikako-hatoya.md

+2025-10-12 Sun (1.5h): Continued running more scripts from lp-backtest (needs query chunking because hitting Postgres limits).
+Added transcription for Thursday meeting.

-2025-10-11 Sat: Look into more IRR calculation and how to reduce spike sensitivity.
+2025-10-11 Sat (1.0h): Look into more IRR calculation and how to reduce spike sensitivity.
 Look into time-weighted averaged return.

 2025-10-10 Fri: Working on running new date range from Aaron's database (lp-backtest).
 Debugging some issues with RPC.